 Some models have limits as to how far and how long can they be submerged before water starts to impact the functioning.
 Make sure that you pay attention to this.

-Some of the high-end watches (and especially triathlon watches) track swims more accurately, both in the pool and outdoors.
+Some high-end models (especially triathlon watches) track swims more accurately, both in the pool and outdoors.
 They use a combination of the accelerometer and GPS outdoors – and just the accelerometer indoors.

 Common Features on GPS